-Signal’s Moxie Marlinspike calls out Pavel Durov’s “Trump logic”
+Signal’s Moxie Marlinspike calls out Pavel Durov’s ‘Trump logic’

 Steve Case’s Revolution backs Resolute Innovation to connect companies with R&D

-On stage at TechCrunch Disrupt SF 2017, Signal’s at times elusive privacy revolutionary Moxie Marlinspike spoke modestly about his how his secure text message app is taking over the world.
+Onstage at TechCrunch Disrupt SF 2017, Signal’s at times elusive privacy revolutionary Moxie Marlinspike spoke modestly about how his secure text message app is taking over the world.

 Marlinspike directly addressed the controversy that Telegram Messenger founder Pavel Durov stirred up earlier this year when he basically accused Signal of collaborating with the U.S. government.